 And while the sponge and genoise are often regarded as being one and the same, they are, strictly speaking, two quite different creatures.

 - A true sponge contains no fat other than that occurring naturally in egg yolks, and the yolks and whites are usually beaten separately.

 - With a genoise, butter (in this case melted, but clarified butter is used in some) is used to enrich the batter, which is made by beating whole eggs, sometimes with additional yolks, together with sugar.

 Although an Italian sponge is probably the most complicated to make, this recipe is foolproof!
-The most critical part is that your eggs are warm and you follow the directions, precisely, whipping the eggs together with the sugar, in a mixer (a stand mixer preferably) until the volume expands dramatically.
+It is the perfect chocolate sponge cake recipe.
+The most critical part is that your eggs are warm and you follow the directions, precisely, whipping the eggs together with the sugar, with a mixer (a stand mixer preferably) until the volume expands dramatically.